 Adult Recognition is a special way of saying “thank you” to adult volunteers or staff in any position in Girl Scouting and people and organizations outside of Girl Scouting who provide invaluable support.

-Read more about Pam in our news article.
+Read more about Kate in our news article.

 Know an awesome volunteer?
 Nominate them as a future Volunteer of the Month HERE.

 Awards that are presented for truly significant service in Girl Scouting.
 These GSUSA awards recognize outstanding accomplishments that go well beyond what would be expected for the position held.